SkeltonThatcher/aws-terraform-rancher-single-node-ha-gocd/README.md

 # Single Node SSL/HA for Rancher Server in AWS

-This repo contains Terraform code and supporting scripts to deploy single node HA Rancher server and Rancher hosts in AWS.
+This repo contains Terraform code with supporting scripts and advisories to deploy single node HA Rancher server and Rancher hosts in AWS, with GoCD server and GoCD auto-registered agents

-The Terraform plan is designed to be applied in two stages.
-It will build out and deploy the following resources.
+The Terraform plan will build out and deploy the following resources.

 * x1 VPC + IGW
 * x2 Public subnets